Updated August 9, 2021.

-People who haven’t been vaccinated against COVID-19 are the most at risk of being infected with the Delta variant.
-Areas in the U.S with low vaccination rates, such as Missouri and Arkansas, for instance, have already seen a spike in cases.
-Meanwhile, Public Health England, found that the risk of hospitalization with the Delta variant is much higher among those who are unvaccinated.
+People who haven’t been vaccinated against COVID-19 are the most at risk of being infected with the delta variant.
+Areas in the U.S with low vaccination rates, such as Missouri and Arkansas, for instance, were the first to see a spike in cases.
+Meanwhile, Public Health England, found that the risk of hospitalization with the delta variant is much higher among those who are unvaccinated.

 What does this mean for people who have already been vaccinated?

 That being said, no vaccine is 100% effective.
-A small percentage of those vaccinated with COVID-19 have been infected after vaccination — known as “breakthrough cases”.
-More research is underway to understand the prevalence and significance of breakthrough cases with the Delta variant, but so far, severe disease in vaccinated individuals seems to be rare.
+A portion of those vaccinated with COVID-19 have been infected after vaccination — known as “breakthrough cases”.
+More research is underway to understand the prevalence and significance of breakthrough cases with the delta variant, but so far, severe disease in vaccinated individuals seems to be rare.

 How can I protect myself?